Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 }
 ```

 Payments can be scheduled to be created at a future date, up to 3 years into the future.
-When a Scheduled Transaction is created, no transaction is created (and thus, no funds are transferred) until the `ScheduledDate`.
+When a Scheduled Payment is created, no transaction is created (and thus, no funds are transferred) until the `ScheduledDate`.

 Scheduled Payments can be one-time or recurring.
 Options for recurring payments are flexible.
 You can create a recurring payment that pays weekly, monthly, daily, or every 2 weeks, every week on Tuesdays and Fridays, every 12th and 18th and 26th each month, and so on.

-If there is an error creating the transaction, the Scheduled Transaction will have a `Status` of `failed`.
+If there is an error creating the transaction, the Scheduled Payment will have a `Status` of `failed`.
 Only bank-sourced payments are supported at this time.

-### Scheduled Transaction Resource
+### Scheduled Payment Resource

 Property | Description
 ---------|------------
-Id | A unique ID for the scheduled transaction
+Id | A unique ID for the scheduled payment
 ScheduledDate | Date when transaction will be created.
-Must be within 3 years from when the scheduled transaction was created.
+Must be within 3 years from when the scheduled payment was created.
 Format: `YYYY-MM-DD`
 ExpectedClearingDate | Estimated date when the funds will be available to the recipient.
 Typically 1-3 business days after the `ScheduledDate`.
 TransactionId | Transaction ID of resulting Transaction.  `null` until the transaction is successfully created.
 Amount | Amount of the transaction to be created.